 I love hanging out with kids but…

 I have kids around me; nieces, nephews, and friends kids.
 As much as I love spending time with them, with sleepovers, play dates and the like, it’s nice to be able to give them back to their parents and come home to peace.

-I’m still personally trying to work on my health, and with a history of chronic fatigue and other health challenges, I’m just simply not up for it.
+I’m still personally trying to work on my health.
+I’m just simply not up for it with a history of chronic fatigue and other health challenges.
 Less sleep at this point in my life seems like a recipe for disaster!

-This is not to say that when I see someone with a cute baby, my heart doesn’t melt.
-They do make me feel something special inside, and I’m very happy for the parents that have created a beautiful new being.
+This is not to say that my heart doesn’t melt when I see someone with a cute baby.
+However, they do make me feel something special inside, and I’m very happy for the parents that have created a beautiful new being.

-I don’t see myself changing the diapers, having sleepless nights, dealing with the screaming and crying, feeling the pain, and hardship of breastfeeding.
+I don’t see myself changing the diapers, having sleepless nights, dealing with the screaming and crying, and the hardship of breastfeeding.
 And on top of all of that, doing everything right to keep my baby healthy and happy.
 My anxiety and patience would be tipped over the edge.

 I don’t mean this in the sense that it’s not minimalist to bring more humans into this world.

 It’s more specific to the fact that kids require so many things.
 Clothes, wipes, bottles, toys, car seats, you get the picture.
 And it’s always changing!